CLOSER-Cohorts/archivist-utilities/README.md

 The headers are not case sensitive, i.e. a column called 'question name' instead of 'Question Name' is acceptable.

 A separate qv text file will be created for each unique questionnaire prefix value in the first worksheet in the input Excel file.
+The questionnaire prefix will automatically have _ccs01 suffixed.

 For example, if some rows in the input worksheet had the value 'heaf_17_fup4' for the 'Questionnaire prefix' column, and some other rows had the value 'heaf_17_fup5' for that column, this would result in 2 text files being generated: